Higher linear regression channel: direction - downward.

-The volatility of the euro/dollar currency pair as of March 8 is 87 points and is characterized as "high".
-Thus, we expect the pair to move today between the levels of 1.1823 and 1.1997.
-A reversal of the Heiken Ashi indicator to the top can signal a round of upward correction.
+The volatility of the euro/dollar currency pair as of November 22 is 85 points and is characterized as "average".
+Thus, we expect the pair to move today between the levels of 1.1197 and 1.1367.
+A reversal of the Heiken Ashi indicator upwards will signal a new round of corrective movement.

 Nearest support levels:

 S2 – 1.1169

 Nearest resistance levels:

 R2 – 1.1367